MicrosoftDocs/sql-docs/docs/ssms/f1-help/database-engine-query-editor-sql-server-management-studio.md

 ### Insert Snippet using the context menu

-A Transact-SQL code snippet is a template you can use as a starting point when writing new Transact-SQL statements in the Query Editor.
+A [T-SQL Code Snippets](../scripting/add-transact-sql-snippets.md) is a template you can use as a starting point when writing new Transact-SQL statements in the Query Editor.

 ### Surround With using the context menu